paulwarren/nzde/dict/T/README.md

  <i>n.</i> [lead solder]

 >  <b>HISLOP</b> ... these good tradesmen ... can call me a crackerjack on lead soldering, known to the [jewellers'] trade as tommying.
 Of course, I cannot understand anyone using tommy on a watch repair, ... <i>(1943,Pure Gold,80</i>)

+## Tommy

+ <i>n.</i> ?collocation ENGLISH TOMMY, cf. (ENGLISH) JOHNNY

+>  <b>MANSFIELD</b> ... all the men he phoned were fixd [sic] up except this young chap, just out from England who was staying at the Club. ...
+He seemed a decent sort of chap - quiet - a bit stand offish like most of these English `Tommies'.
+[This passage is crossed out.] [fn 164] `English Tommies": like the phrase `English Johnny' which Mansfield used in her story <i>Millie</i> in 1912, this is presumably a contemporary New Zealand expression for a recent immigrant. <i>(1916,Aloe, The,159,(1982 O'Sullivan) ed.</i>)

+ <i>n.</i> a bookmaker

+>  In the strict letter of the law the bookmaker can refuse to change a wager as it takes two to make a bet and two to cry it off, but I do not remember a similar case where a `Tommy' refused to accommodate a client. <i>(Mar 30, 1907,NZ Truth,93/2/4</i>)

+>  They were punched [?punted check] in through the front door of their old urinal - which is their present office - by that delightful organisation of talkative tommies known as the Burgesses' Association. <i>(Sep 7, 1907,NZ Truth,116/5/7</i>)

+>  Wonder how bookmakers came to be known as `Tommies"? `Tommy [sic] is short for Tommy Rook, and probably it was owing to `rook' sounding something like "book' that caused some wag to term him as such.
+A rook would apply to some bookmakers, but where does the `Tommy' come in?
+The bookmakers were never named Tommies after soldiers, who are so dubbed, for when the latter lie on the field they've generally been shot at, whereas the bookie when he lays on the field, he's not been shot at, and, moreover, he never lays himself open to be shot at, either by marksmen or punters.
+Tommy is certainly a misnomer, and it should have been applied to a backer, who is ever the target for the unerring aim of the Bar Von. <i>(May 6, 1911,NZ Truth,306/2/4</i>)

+>  <b>TUCKER</b> By the same token some of the bookmakers that I have known have been fearless fielders.
+There is a fascinating story of one of New Zealand's `tommies' who went through a very bad patch. <i>(1978,Thoroughbreds Are My Life,167</i>)

+>  The Tommies got `rats' over the Napier Park meeting.
+The Hutt trained Moata's successes depleting the ring of a lot of money. <i>(May 23, 1907,NZ Truth,92/2/3</i>)